Gilstroem/transient/README.md

 # transient
-Hook for shared Transiet state, such as notifications, messages, et cetera.
+Hook for shared Transient state, such as notifications, messages, et cetera.